-Formal hearings are brought before the Advisory Committee on Harassment and Discrimination.
-The Committee is comprised of members selected by the President.
+- 10.6.3 A determination of whether the Policy was violated will be made by the Dean of the College, or their designee, based on information gathered in the investigation.
+The decision of the Dean of the College (or their designee), will be final and is not subject to appeal.
+If, however, the Dean of the College recommends separation of a faculty member from the College, the separation will be handled in accordance with any existing and applicable faculty handbook provisions relating to separation from the College.
+In some cases, the College may not be able to determine that a Policy violation occurred; in such a situation, the College may still require action to be taken to promote a healthy and respectful environment. - 10.6.4 The Advisory Committee on Harassment and Discrimination Under the Policy Against Sexual Misconduct and Title IX Sexual Harassment, formal hearings are brought before the Advisory Committee on Harassment and Discrimination.
 Included on the Committee are at least two administrators, two faculty and one support staff member.
-A minimum of four administrators, four faculty members and two support staff members (all selected by the President) will receive training regarding their role as a Committee member.
+A minimum of four administrators, four faculty members and two support staff members will receive training regarding their role as a Committee member.
 Members selected will sit on the Committee for a three-year term; forced removal is for good cause only.
-Upon the vacancy of any position, a new member will be chosen from the respective representative pool by the President.
 Though all members will be trained, only three members will be selected for a hearing as needed.
 Whenever a member has a conflict of interest or even the appearance of a conflict, that member shall not sit for the hearing creating that conflict.
 The presiding chairperson for each hearing shall be selected by the three members of the Committee, first from the faculty members on the Committee if available.